MKme/ResQ/README.md

 # Reviewing a Search Result Data Recording

 All data is stored to the SD card while the unit is powered on.
-Perorm any search then afterward- remove the SD card and download the contents to your PC.
-The file it datalog.txt
+Perform your search then afterward- remove the SD card and download the contents to your PC.
+The file is datalog.txt

-You can manually review the hits and plot them one by one in Google Maps or any other map software or you can do them all at once.
+You can manually review the hits and plot them one by one in Google Maps or your preffered map software or you can do them all at once:

-To review ALL the hits recorded from SD card on a map (all at once):

-1. Download the datalog.txt file, change to CSV extension, Add column headers above the LAT, LONG and MAC saying LAT, LONG and MAC :)
+1. Download the datalog.txt file,

-2. Remove the uneeded columns like time and RSSI
+2. Rename from datalog.txt to datalog.csv

+3. Open in excel - Add a row above the data and within that row add the text LAT, LONG and MAC  above the corresponding columns for each (this will tell Google what each column is)

+4. Delete all other columns as we wont need those

-3. Upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M
+5. Upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M

 Now You can then see all the MAC addresses plotted on a map- HANDY!